 History Project Award

 on Public History

-This program was developed by Courts in the Classroom and Jennifer Adams, Assistant Professor at DePauw University with funding from the Indiana Humanities Council.
+This program was developed by Courts in the Classroom and Jennifer Adams, an Assistant Professor at DePauw University, with funding from the Indiana Humanities Council.

 CITC staff would be happy to talk with you as you plan your event.
 Send pictures following your production and we may include them in our online photo gallery.